Jason714/Workout-Tracker/README.md

   * Add new exercises to a new workout plan.
   * Add exercises to a previous workout plan.
-  * View multiple the combined weight of multiple exercises on the `stats` page.
+  * View multiple the combined weight of multiple exercises on the `dashboard` page.

 <img src="assets/select-exercise.png">